ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-DMDLSConnectionParameters-v8.4.md

 String standbyServerURL
 ```

-**Value range**
+**Value Range**

 Any string value

-**Default value**
+**Default Value**

 null

 **Remarks**

 If you choose "Dynamsoft-hosting", then no need to change the value of MainServerURL and StandbyServerURL.
 When both are set to null (default value), it will connect to License Tracking Server for online verification.

 ## handshakeCode